StevenNguyenCyber/Cybersecurity-Projects/README.md

 ## Installation of VMware Workstation 17 Player

-Download the executable file at the VMware website.
+- Download the executable file at the VMware website.
 Once downloaded, double-click the .exe file to run the installer.
-I mainly used default settings, with 60GB capacity for HD space for Windows OS.
+Default settings is used along 20-60GB capacity of HD space for Windows OS.

 ## Create the first Virtual Environment instance in VMware for Metasploitable